mattr9124/SalesforceOrderBuilder/README.md

     .build();
 ```

-Order with multiple payment authorizations (payemnt with 2 cards for $50 and $25):
+Order with multiple payment authorizations (payment with 2 cards for $50 and $25):
 ```apex
 OrderBuilder.newOrderBuilderWithDefaults()
     .accountByName('Bob Jones')